You’re engaged. Cue the mass hysteria.

 Say no more!
 I immediately started researching locations and photographers.
 Within three days, I had everything in place.

-It wouldn’t be a simple task.
 We had chosen Oak Alley, a historic plantation an hour from the French Quarter where we were staying.
-We rented a car, got up at the crack of dawn, drove through the swamp to the place where only fairy tales exist, grinned from ear to ear, found bugs where they didn't belong, sweated from every pore and had the time of our lives.
+We rented a car, got up at the crack of dawn, drove through the swamp , grinned from ear to ear, found bugs where they didn't belong, sweated from every pore and had the time of our lives.

-Our photographer, Sarah Mattix, not only captured the sheer beauty of our surroundings, but also the essence of our style and relationship.
+Our photographer, Sarah Mattix, not only captured the beautiful oaks, but also the essence of our style and relationship.
 Her use of light and color is second to none.
 She is a Southern treasure, and I am forever grateful.

 Not everyone has the opportunity nor wants to do engagement pictures on this scale, and we were very blessed to be able to make this part of our story.